Inventory Lab Review: Best Inventory Management Software for Amazon Sellers

 Inventorylab Review: Dashboard

-There’s also an easy data export functionality that is directly accessible through the “Export” button right next to the date selection drop downs.
-On the left side, you have a sales vs profit chart basically comparing revenue to profit after subtracting expenses.
+There’s also an easy data export functionality that is directly accessible through the “Export” button right next to the date selection dropdowns.
+On the left side, you have a sales vs profit chart comparing revenue to profit after subtracting expenses.

 On the hand-right side, there’s an interesting pie chart that lays out all your monthly expenses.
-We can see that FBA fees, in general, are taking the biggest portion in terms of expenses, nothing else really compares.
-We notice that FBA Transaction Fees are the highest expense followed by selling fees and FBA inventory and inbound service fees.
+We can see that FBA fees, in general, are taking the most significant portion in terms of expenses, nothing else really compares.
+We notice that FBA Transaction Fees are the highest expense, followed by selling fees and FBA inventory and inbound service fees.